Differential Graded Categories are k-linear Stable Infinity Categories: Review of -Categories

 \begin{defn} Let $\cA$ and $\cB$ be small stable $\oo$-categories.
-Then we will say that $\cA$ and $\cB$ are Morita equivalent if $Idem(\cA)$ and $Idem(\cB)$ are equivalent. \end{defn}
+Then we will say that $\cA$ and $\cB$ are Morita equivalent if $\Idem(\cA)$ and $\Idem(\cB)$ are equivalent. \end{defn}

-We now use the combinatorial model structures on $Cat_{\cS}$ and $Cat_{R \dash Mod}$ to pass from spectral categories to $\oo$-categories using these constructions.
-Recall that the $\oo$-category $Pr^L_{st}$ of presentable stable $\oo$-categories admits a symmetric monoidal structure with unit the $\oo$-category Sp of spectra, and the $\oo$-category $Cat^{perf}_{\oo}$ of idempotent-complete small stable $\oo$-categories inherits a symmetric monoidal structure from this structure \cite[6.3.1]{HA}.

-It is shown in \cite[4.23]{BGT1} that: \begin{thm} The $\oo$-category $Cat^{perf}_{\oo}$ is the $\oo$-category associated to the category $Cat_{\cS}$ endowed with the Morita model category structure.
+It is shown in \cite[4.23]{BGT1} that: \begin{thm} The $\oo$-category $Cat^{perf}_{\oo}$ is the underling $\oo$-category of the category $Cat_{\cS}$ endowed with the Morita model category structure.
 That is, the notion of Morita equivalence for spectral categories is compatible with the notion of Morita equivalence for stable $\oo$-categories. \end{thm}

-Thus, pretriangulated spectral categories can be interpreted as a model of idempotent-complete small stable $\oo$-categories.
+Thus, pretriangulated spectral categories can be interpreted as a rectified model of idempotent-complete small stable $\oo$-categories.